keep this website free for you. TaxTips.ca does

 circumstances, for Federal and Yukon tax credits.
 The income threshold, if

 applicable, is also increased by the FCA.
-(4) BC's basic personal amount is reduced from
+With the elimination of

 increased to $15,000 as per 2014

 Budget, indexed after 2014.
 BC and YT use the federal amount.
 (5) For Quebec taxpayers, each federal tax credit is, in

 effect, reduced by 16.5% as a result of the federal